-Arrested by the Police ?
+Arrested by the Police for Interview ?

 When being interviewed it is important to remain calm and seek expert advice.
 GQS Solicitors has a wealth of experience in assisting and advising in police interviews to ensure the best result for you.